bradwright/flask-mustachejs/README.md

 Flask-Mustache is implemented as a
-[Flask Blueprint](http://flask.pocoo.org/docs/blueprints/) so that it can bring its own Jinja templated and static assets along.
+[Flask Blueprint](http://flask.pocoo.org/docs/blueprints/) so that it can bring its own Jinja templates and static assets along.
 One interesting quirk (bug) of Flask Blueprints is that they can only serve static assets if
 [they're configured with a URL prefix](https://github.com/mitsuhiko/flask/issues/348).